RIGHT TO CHOOSE UPDATE FROM PSYCHIATRY-UK

 As we have an NHS contract to provide adult ASD diagnosis services with an Integrated Care Board (ICB) in England, we fulfil the criteria to be a qualified provider under the NHS Right to Choose.
 As long as your GP feels a referral is appropriate and will make a referral to us, we are able to get your ASD assessment paid for by the NHS.

-How can I exercise my Right to Choose as a patient?
+How to exercise your Right to Choose as a patient:

 2. Download and amend this letter to include your details (including your email address) and address it to your GP.

-3. Take both of the above to your GP and if they feel an ASD assessment is appropriate, ask to be ‘referred to Psychiatry-UK LLP under Right to Choose‘.
+3. Take both of the above to your GP and if they feel an ASD assessment is appropriate, ask to be ‘referred to Psych-UK Ltd under Right to Choose‘.

-1. A short covering letter stating that you (the GP) wish to refer this patient to Psychiatry-UK, for an ASD assessment, under NHS Right to Choose legislation.
+1. A short covering letter stating that you (the GP) wish to refer this patient to Psych-UK Ltd, for an ASD assessment, under NHS Right to Choose legislation.
 Please give a brief explanation for the referral.
-This letter should be addressed to Psychiatry-UK and should have your name (the GP) at the bottom (not ANP or other).
+This letter should be addressed to Psych-UK Ltd and should have your name (the GP) at the bottom (not ANP or other).
 Please also include the patient’s email address (found on the letter given to you by the patient) as we are an online service.

 Please note, this inbox is for REFERRALS ONLY.
 Due to the high number of emails we receive to this inbox, we will not be able to respond to any queries.